webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 == Applying a gradient ==

-The concentric circles provide a great way to implement the edge of the iris and pupil, but are not good for the slight bloodshot color towards the edge of the eye.
+The concentric circles provide a good way to implement the edge of the iris and pupil, but are not good for the slight bloodshot color towards the edge of the eye.
 As an alternative, you can implement the entire eyeball as a large circle, within which a radial gradient builds a series of concentric rings: